Wembley Park: Redevelopment

 A civic centre was also built at Engineers Way serving as the new home of Brent's local authority.
 Brent Town Hall, the former home of the council located about a mile north, closed down and was sold, turning into a French lycee school that opened in September 2015.
 The Town Hall Library was also replaced by a new library adjoined with the civic centre.
 On Olympic Way, a student accommodation building ran by Victoria Hall Limited was opened in 2011, followed by a Novotel hotel and other buildings.
 A Boxpark branch also opened here in 2018.

 In 2015, Wembley Park's events programme brought 150,000 to the site to enjoy events from Color Run and Survival of the Fittest to a weekly food market.

-In May 2016, controversial regeneration plans in the stadium area were approved by the local council.
+In May 2016, regeneration plans in the stadium area were approved by the local council.
 The £2.5 billion scheme from Quintain involves the building of over 7,000 apartments, as well as new shops and offices, two hotels, a 7-acre public park, and a school.
 There will be a total of seven residential and retail tower blocks, up to 19 storeys high.
-The plans were disapproved by the Football Association (FA) and by many locals, who claim increased overcrowding and spoilt stadium views.
-A local launched a petition against these plans to Brent North MP Barry Gardiner and the Mayor of London, Sadiq Khan. however the plans were approved nonetheless.
+A local launched a petition against these plans to Brent North MP Barry Gardiner and the Mayor of London, Sadiq Khan but the plans were approved despite opposition.
+As of 2024, JLL reported that Wembley had become the second-largest hub for Build-to-Rent (BTR) developments in London, following Stratford.
+The area has experienced significant demand, attracting investors and young professionals seeking modern, high-specification residential properties with extensive amenities.

-Quintain unveiled plans for a further 250,000 square feet of retail space in the area in March 2018.
+According to the Office for National Statistics (ONS) (August 2024), rental prices in Wembley increased by 24% in the year to January 2025, driven by the introduction of high-end residential developments.
+Among these, Fulton & Fifth, a project by London-based developer Regal, was recognised as the Best Mixed-Use Development in London at the 2023 International Property Awards.
+The development will deliver over 800 homes, alongside amenities such as a golf simulator, swimming pool, cinema, and 2.3 acres of newly created public realm.
+Plans have been approved for further redevelopment in Wembley and the location is due to continue experiencing rapid growth.